mikewei/gtestx/README.md

 ## GTESTX - A C++ benchmark extension for gtest

 Benchmark or performance-testing is often as important as unit test in many environment such as server side development.
-GTESTX is a convenient and simple C++ tool to do benchmark.
+GTESTX is just a convenient and simple C++ benchmark tool.
 It is based on gtest framework, so if you are familiar with gtest you can write benchmark code easily only by knowing some extended macros.

 ### Examples